awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

   }
   ```

-  For more information, see [Amazon ECR Repository Policy Examples](https://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicyExamples.html) in the *Amazon ECR User Guide*\.
+  For more information, see [Amazon ECR repository policy examples](https://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicyExamples.html) in the *Amazon ECR User Guide*\.

+  <a name="set-up-group-role"></a>For the group role requirement, you must configure the role to grant the required permissions and make sure the role has been added to the group\.
+For more information, see [Managing the Greengrass group role \(console\)](group-role.md#manage-group-role-console) or [Managing the Greengrass group role \(CLI\)](group-role.md#manage-group-role-cli)\.

 + If your Docker Compose file references a Docker image from [AWS Marketplace](https://aws.amazon.com/marketplace), the connector also has the following requirements:
   + You must be subscribed to AWS Marketplace container products\.
-For more information, see [Finding and Subscribing to Container Products](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-finding-and-subscribing-to-container-products.html) in the *AWS Marketplace Subscribers Guide*\.
+For more information, see [Finding and subscribing to container products](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-finding-and-subscribing-to-container-products.html) in the *AWS Marketplace Subscribers Guide*\.
   + AWS IoT Greengrass must be configured to support local secrets, as described in [Secrets Requirements](secrets.md#secrets-reqs)\.
 The connector uses this feature only to retrieve your secrets from AWS Secrets Manager, not to store them\.
   + You must create a secret in Secrets Manager for each AWS Marketplace registry that stores a Docker image referenced in your Compose file\.
-For more information, see [Accessing Docker Images from Private Repositories](#access-private-repositories)\.
+For more information, see [Accessing Docker images from private repositories](#access-private-repositories)\.

 + If your Docker Compose file references a Docker image from private repositories in registries other than Amazon ECR, such as Docker Hub, the connector also has the following requirements:
   + AWS IoT Greengrass must be configured to support local secrets, as described in [Secrets Requirements](secrets.md#secrets-reqs)\.
 The connector uses this feature only to retrieve your secrets from AWS Secrets Manager, not to store them\.
   + You must create a secret in Secrets Manager for each private repository that stores a Docker image referenced in your Compose file\.
-For more information, see [Accessing Docker Images from Private Repositories](#access-private-repositories)\.
+For more information, see [Accessing Docker images from private repositories](#access-private-repositories)\.

 + The Docker daemon must be running when you deploy a Greengrass group that contains this connector\.

-### Accessing Docker Images from Private Repositories<a name="access-private-repositories"></a>
+### Accessing Docker images from private repositories<a name="access-private-repositories"></a>

 If you use credentials to access your Docker images, then you must allow the connector to access them\.
 The way you do this depends on where the Docker image is located\.